Fukamizu Hamono / Kagoshima

 Fukamizu Hamono is all about tradition and the new.

 In 2017 the company's unique hand-forged Satsuma blades (utilizing Yasugi Specialty Steels’ high-end gingami-3 stainless cutlery steel) were designated a dentou-kougei product by Kagoshima prefecture.
-More recently the company has used this same steel in producing beautiful black-forged knives - time-honored craft techniques expressed in the most contemporary of materials.
+Time-honored craft techniques expressed in the most contemporary of materials.